Alan Bray’s “Contemporary Forest, Terrain Vague,” casein on panel

 In “Bamboo Pen and Ink Drawings: an Homage to Charlie DuBack,” Sam Cady will show a number of drawings in ink on paper, using a Japanese bamboo pen given to him by his artist and friend, Charles DuBack.
 The drawings, emphasizing contour lines, are all made out in nature, each measuring 11 x 14 inches.
 The artist says, “I like joining the two opposite poles of art – modernist severity with the realistic.”
 He also says about his work, “I eliminate, simplify, pare things down, until I have arrived at the form and spirit of something.”

 In “Collages and Small Paintings”, Kayla Mohammadi’s work measures in the 8 x 9 inch range.
 She says, “Color is what attracted me to painting, and it is what keeps me painting – painting is where I explore how color relates to space, shape, and feeling.
 My ambition is to delight the eye”.
 Born in San Francisco CA to a Finnish mother and Iranian father, Mohammadi says, “Like most Americans whose parents immigrated to this country, I grew up with influences beyond the typical suburban landscape.
 My way of seeing was influenced by three different cultures: American, Finnish, and Persian.”

-Gallery hours are Tuesday – Saturday 11 a.m. to 4 p.m., and Sunday 1 to 4 p.m.
-For information, please call the gallery at (207) 594 5935.
+Gallery hours are Tuesday through Saturday from 11 a.m. to 4 p.m. and Sunday from 1 to 4 p.m.
+For more information, please call the gallery at (207) 594-5935.